Visiting Beverly Hills + Century City

 Serious celebrity groupies will want to check

-out the comings and goings at the Regent Beverly Wilshire Hotel,
+out the comings and goings at the Beverly Wilshire Hotel,

 at the corner of Wilshire and Rodeo, which was the venue of choice

 in the movie "Pretty Woman."
-This is truly a jet set hotel.
+This truly attracts a jet set crowd.
+Don't be so uncool to approach them.

 You can also reach Wilshire and Rodeo Drive easily by MTA buses.